Group Equivariant BEV for 3D Object Detection: Experiments

 \subsection{Experimental Settings}

 We will focus on the three metrics of mAP, mAOE and NDS, and demonstrate the effectiveness of our network by comparing these three metrics with other advanced networks.
 We set the input image to $1600\times 900$, and the point cloud range to $[-54.0, -54.0, -5.0, 54.0, 54.0, 3.0]$.
 In the training phase, in order to keep the iteration of the network stable, we added pre-trained weights, and then used the Tesla V100S to iterate the entire network for 6 epochs.
 The batch size of each epoch is set to 1, and the learning rate of the Adam optimizer is set to $0.001$.
-In order to demonstrate the effectiveness of our constructed embedded group equivariant network, we did not use other data augmentation methods in our experiments.
+In addition, CBGS \cite{b51} is used as the sampling strategy in training the LiDAR stream, and the fade strategy is used.
+The latter means that Pointaugmenting \cite{b52} is used in the first 15 epochs, while this augmentation is deactivated in the last 5.